-Specify the limits of the estimation sample range.
+Specify the limits of the date range and window length.
 The default range will be the largest range where there is data for all the series.

 When this option is selected, the constant α is omitted from the model and it will be defined as: